CybersecurityData BreachDark WebInvestigation Techniques

 1. Identify all known email addresses for the target using deep search.

-2. Query each against breach corpuses using TraxinteL's Data Breach Scan engine or services like HIBP.
+2. Query each against breach corpuses using TraxinteL's Dark Web & Breach Monitoring workflow or services like HIBP.

 3. Analyze password patterns: If the target used Football2013! in one breach, check for Football2014! and Football@2013 on other high-value services.